RAMP-DEFI/Open-Grants-Program/applications/RAMPDEFI.md

 ### To solve this we intend to build holistically

 With multiple components already built by RAMP DEFI on other blockchains, we are well poised to bring over massive value from other blockchains into the Polkadot eco-system.
-By building up the rStake and rMint port on polkadot, this provides a multi-pronged benefit of capital efficiency from staked assets on Polkadot and allow for the inflow of value capital from other blockchains.
+By building up the rStake and rMint port on polkadot, this provides a multi-pronged benefit of capital efficiency from staked assets on Polkadot whilst contributing to the security of the network and allow for the inflow of value capital from other blockchains.

 ## Team :busts_in_silhouette: